 Plus I see a definite uptick in the quality of my hems if it’s a longer hem, particularly, when I use a machine.
 With hand-sewing, a long hem can really wear my hand out, frustrating me unconsciously even, so big projects definitely get the machine.

 Whichever method you prefer to use to sew, I created a few sewing practice sheets that you can quickly print out and use to help improve your skills.

-My Favorite Sewing Tips
+My Favorite Sewing Tips for Beginners